cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 [For me](https://www.kth.se/profile/cesarsv), this represented almost 5 years of full-time research in Computer Science at KTH.
 When approaching completion, the decision of whether to pursue a career in academia or explore other paths lay before me.
 After some key considerations, I decided to look for a job in the software industry,[^1] and I'm thrilled to share that I have recently accepted a position as a Data Engineer at a big Swedish company.
-In this blog post, I aim to share insights from my personal job-seeking journey as a PhD student transitioning from academia to industry.
+In this article, I aim to share insights from my personal job-seeking journey as a PhD student transitioning from academia to industry.
 My intention is to provide fellow PhD students (and anyone contemplating a similar path) with valuable advice and firsthand experiences that can assist them along the way.
 As someone who has gone through the process of securing a job prior to completing a PhD, I understand the challenges and uncertainties you might face, and I hope my story will offer some clarity and inspiration for those about to embark on their own professional journey... way beyond academia.